 From the rim, nearly 100 switchbacks snake down the canyon, etched into the red rock, cutting a thin ribbon of matted red dirt.
 Rest houses, complete with shade, water and an emergency telephone, are spaced in 1.5 mile intervals along the trail.

 At Indian Garden, veer left and head out into the canyon to Plateau Point.
 The point, a spectacular overlook with views of the Colorado River, and the inner canyon's depths, is worth every bit of sweat.
 Look for condors, once on the brink of extinction, as they like to hang out on the point.
 To return, simply make a U-turn and head back up the canyon to the South Rim and one of the best ice cream cones ever, at the Bright Angel Lodge.

-Caution: Summer temperatures can soar above 115F, creating potentially deadly conditions for hikers, so it's best to hike in the Grand Canyon in the fall, winter or spring.
+Caution: Summer temperatures can soar above 115F, creating potentially deadly conditions for hikers, so it's best to hike in the Grand Canyon in the fall, winter or early spring.
 Always carry water, and start early to beat the midday heat.
 Also, don't forget it is much easier to descend into the canyon than climb back up.
 Expect to spend at least double the amount of time climbing than descending.